 - Applicants are required to upload application materials to the MU Graduate School Application for Admission.

-- Official transcripts must be mailed to the Graduate School and GRE/TOEFL scores directed to institution code 6875, department code 2204.
+- Official GRE/TOEFL/IELTS scores can be directed to institution code 6875, department code 2204.

 Required Application Materials

-- University of Missouri Office of Graduate Studies application (application fee required)
+- University of Missouri Graduate School online application (application fee required)

 - Curriculum vitae/Résumé